 Only rate papers you are qualified to assess.
 This resource allows people with knowledge of nanomaterials, metrology, toxicology, environmental impact, etc. to bring that expertise to bear in evaluating the technical literature.
 If you are unfamiliar with the subject matter or the methods, don’t rate the paper.

+Refrain from rating your own papers.
+If you are an author, please do not rate your own work.
+(Or get your mother or cousin or fishing buddy to do so.)
+You may leave a response to other raters in the comments box, in which case you should identify yourself as an author.
 Evaluate each paper on its scientific merits.
 Well-meaning people can disagree about the attributes of the ideal nano-EHS paper.
 But well-meaning people do not slam a paper because the author prevailed over them in a proposal competition or turned them down for a post-doc position.
 If you are pursuing any agenda other than well-intentioned critique of nano-EHS research, do so elsewhere.
 For guidance on rating papers, please review our Recommended Criteria for Rating Papers in the Virtual Journal.

 Use common courtesy and tact.
 Be professional, especially when submitting a less than flattering review.
 Remember, nano-EHS researchers are people too.
 Specific, constructive feedback will be received better than withering criticism.
 Substantive, well-written comments will earn you a following in the VJ as people seek out trusted experts to help them filter through the literature.